XZWY/alanweiyang.github.io/_pages/about.md

 On the application side, I mostly worked on microphone array speech processing and audio-visual speech processing (enhancement, dereverberatin, separation, compressive coding).
 I'm very much into the concept of mixed reality.
 One example is our [Earable Computing](https://synrg.csl.illinois.edu/earables.html) aiming for acoustics augmented reality.

-I also work with Professor [Mark Hasegawa-Johnson](http://www.ifp.illinois.edu/~hasegawa/) if any project is related to speech processing.
+I also work with Professor [Mark Hasegawa-Johnson](http://www.ifp.illinois.edu/~hasegawa/) if any project is related to speech.

 ## Education
 * 2018-2021: B.S. in Computer Engineering, University of Illinois Urbana-Champaign, highest honor